jeromenatio/docker-bases/README.md

 # DOCKER BASES

-Boilerplate files and scripts to install a docker based web server.\
+Boilerplate files and scripts to install a docker based server.\
-It includes the following containers / services :
+It will install everything you need to use docker and docker-compose, as well as basic cli tools to auto install some prepared containers.\

-- reverse proxy and ssl certification `nginx proxy manager` on port `81`
+By default nginxproxy manager will also be installed and launched for reverse proxy and ssl certification `nginx proxy manager` on port `81`.\
-- container manager `portainer` on port `9000`
-- databases client `adminer` on port `8080`
-- shells client `sshwifty` on port `8182`
-- online code editor `vscode` on port `8443`
-- ftp server `delfer/alpine-ftp-server` on port `21` and passive ports `21500-21600`

-All services come with a `graphical user interface` so no code needed after installation and configuration. \
 The script is for a debian based linux distribution that uses apt as package manager like `debian` `ubuntu` `etc...` \
 For each following steps please replace `/path/to/file/install.sh` with the path of the output file on your system.